xpack-dev-tools/riscv-none-elf-gcc-xpack/website/blog/2024-07-24-riscv-none-elf-gcc-v14-1-0-1-released.md

 a separate binary, `riscv-none-elf-gdb-py3` with support for **Python { frontMatter.python_version }**.

-The Python 3 run-time is included, so GDB does not need any version of Python to be installed, and is insensitive to the presence of other versions.
+The Python 3 runtime is included, so GDB does not need any version of Python to be installed, and is not impacted by the presence of other versions installed on the system.

 ### Text User Interface (TUI)